 From Panasonic comes the Micro Foam Cleanser.
 It is marketed for use on problem skin, comes with 3 different brush heads: a Japanese-Style Soft Brush and Pore-Targeting Silicone Brush and massage roller head.
 Both are said to be gentle but firm enough to slough away dead skin and reveal a softer complexion underneath.
 The company claims you can buff your skin twice a day and you should notice a healthier glow in no time.
 It also doubles as a skin massage device with it's massage roller head that doesn't have the exfoliation impact of a traditional brush.

 3. Clean Your Brush Regularly

 It is no use investing in a facial brush if you don’t keep it clean.
 Brushes and washcloths are both breading grounds for bacteria, so it is important you clean them regularly.

 Make sure you cleanse brushes after every use.
-Mild liquid soap or anti-microbial products should be used.
+Warm water with mild liquid soap or anti-microbial products should be used.
 Once cleaned you should then pat the brush dry with a towel and then let it dry in the air.